 • The ability of each individual to pay spousal support.
 This factor examines each person’s income, earning potential, other assets, and living standard.

-• Each person’s needs based on their living standards.
+• Each person’s needs are based on their living standards.

-• The assets of each party, including property deemed separate as well as debts assigned.
+• The assets of each party, including property, are deemed separate and debts are assigned.

-• The length of the marriage, a factor often used to determine the length of spousal support payments.
+• The length of the marriage is often used to determine the length of spousal support payments.

 • The age and health of both parties.